Can I Appeal My Malpractice Lawsuit?

 Laws in Michigan are not always the same as the laws in other states.
-If a malpractice attorney brings a suit against a hospital, doctor, or even a nurse, the defendant may appeal the decision by the courts once it is given.
+If a medical malpractice attorney brings a suit against a hospital, healthcare professional, or even a nurse, the defendant may appeal the decision by the courts once it is given.
 Likewise, if a plaintiff loses the case against the defendant, the plaintiff may also file an appeal.
 These malpractice claim appeals can be used for medical errors, lack of standard of care, breach of duty, medical mistakes, wrongful death, or other forms of medical negligence in a health care setting.

 The laws in Michigan protect each party in both situations, but the parties need to be aware of how the courts view the evidence in these cases.
 It is essential to make sure that witnesses for either side are qualified and prepared.

 Recently in Michigan, the Court of Appeals ruled that it is important and relevant to determine the status of the witnesses if they are testifying when filing a medical malpractice lawsuit.
 As a word of caution to personal injury attorneys, the court made it very clear that the status of an expert witness must have a degree of superiority over the witness being disputed.

 In a recent case in 2018, the plaintiff was alleging that the defendant was negligent when making her appeal for an overturning of the original court decision, which was against the plaintiff and supported defendants.
 The complaint was against a doctor and a registered nurse.
 The plaintiff accused the doctor and nurse of making errors in the delivery of her child with the result causing injuries to her baby.
 The mother used a nurse practitioner as an expert witness because the nurse practitioner maintained higher credentials than the registered nurse and in the opinion of the nurse practitioner, the doctor and the registered nurse were at fault.